 Mrs. Mata teaches high school Spanish at the Calais School.
-She graduated Cum Laude from Keen University with a BA in Spanish and received her Masters in Spanish Language and Culture from the University of Salamanca in Salamanca, Spain.
+She graduated Cum Laude from Kean University with a BA in Spanish and received her Masters in Spanish Language and Culture from the University of Salamanca in Salamanca, Spain.
 Mrs. Mata has devoted her career to teaching Spanish language and culture to children and young adults, both native Spanish speakers and non-native.

 Adam Maturo teaches Social Studies and is the lead teacher for our Twice Exceptional Gifted and Talented program.
 He received his Master’s Degree from the University of New Haven and previously taught at a technical high school in Connecticut.
 He was celebrated as Teacher of the Month for the month of June 2015.

 Barbara Perillo has been a teacher at The Calais School since 1987.
 She possesses a Teacher of the Handicapped Certification, Elementary School Teacher K-5, and a Teacher of Psychology Certification.
 She holds a Bachelor’s degree in Psychology from Rutgers University and a Master’s degree in Special Education from New Jersey City University.

 Mrs. Gallopo is a Licensed Clinical Social Worker at the Calais School where she works our middle and high school students.
 Mrs. Gallopo has over 25 years experience working as a social worker and a Student Assistance Counselor in two different school districts.
 She holds a Bachelors Degree from Drew University and a Masters in Social Work from Rutgers University.